MB-Presents/SAREF-TA/README.md

 ## Relevance

 The integration of Internet of Things (IoT) devices into social networks, forming the Social Internet of Things (SIoT), presents unprecedented opportunities for enhancing device interaction and automating decision-making processes.
 However, the inherent challenges of trustworthiness and security within such a distributed network remain significant hurdles.
-Traditional centralized security mechanisms fall short in addressing the dynamic and decentralized nature of SIoT, where trust and reputation play crucial roles in ensuring reliable interactions among devices.

-Trust in SIoT extends beyond traditional security, encapsulating the reliability, performance, and competence of interacting entities.
-Given the dynamic and context-sensitive nature of SIoT environments, establishing and maintaining trust requires a nuanced understanding of the devices' capabilities, past interactions, and social connections.
+One key isssue is the accurate definiton of IoT device that prevents to standardise trust models by having an comprehensive contextual device description.

 ## Solution: Smart Application Reference Ontology for Trust Agents